cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 ```

 When you do this, you need to be patient (30-60 seconds) for the database to start up before the web
-application will be able to do anything, since it will give this error message:
+application will be able to do anything, since it will give this error message if it's not done
+restarting:

 ```python-traceback
 Traceback (most recent call last):